wy1iu/sphereface/README.md

 The repository contains the entire pipeline (including all the preprossings) for deep face recognition with **`SphereFace`**.
 The recognition pipeline contains three major steps: face detection, face alignment and face recognition.

 SphereFace is a recently proposed face recognition method.
-It was initially described in an [arXiv technical report](https://arxiv.org/abs/1704.08063) and then published in [CVPR 2017](http://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf).
+It was initially described in an [arXiv technical report](https://arxiv.org/pdf/1704.08063.pdf) and then published in [CVPR 2017](http://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf).
 To facilitate the face recognition research, we give an example of training on [CAISA-WebFace](http://www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html) and testing on [LFW](http://vis-www.cs.umass.edu/lfw/).

-The provided network prototxt example is a 28-layer CNN, which is the same as [Center Face](https://github.com/ydwen/caffe-face).
-To fully reproduce the results in the paper, you need to make some small modifications (network architecture) according to the SphereFace paper.

 ### License